 No. Item Description

 (a) Ethernet Sets the IP address of the NA Unit and other settings.

-(b) Serial Makes settings for the serial port.

-(c) FTP Makes settings for the FTP server.
+(b) FTP Makes settings for the FTP server.

-(d) VNC Makes settings for VNC.
+(c) VNC Makes settings for VNC.

-(e) FINS Makes settings for FINS.
+(d) FINS Makes settings for FINS.

 Ethernet

 This screen is used to set the Ethernet port IP address and other settings for Ethernet.